ronaldoussoren/pyobjc/docs/apinotes/SyncServices.rst

 .. note::

-   The entire framework is deprecated starting Mac OS X 10.7, and it no longer documented on Apple's developer website.
+   The entire framework is deprecated starting macOS 10.7, and it no longer documented on Apple's developer website.